robinpg/DA-Dashboards-Insights/README.md

 2)	Misspellings, Vocabulary errors, Misfielded value, Domain format errors, Irregularities, Missing values, Contradiction, Duplication, Illegal values, Abbreviations, Attribute dependencies, Wrong references, and Embedded values.

 # Insights:
- a) Overall 292 participants from 12 countries.
+ 1) Overall 292 participants from 12 countries.
- b) 82% from India, 13% from US and rest 5% from 10 countries.
+ 2) 82% from India, 13% from US and rest 5% from 10 countries.
- c) In India, 22% from Odisha, 15% from Maharashtra and the rest from other 23 states.
+ 3) In India, 22% from Odisha, 15% from Maharashtra and the rest from other 23 states.
- d) In US, 39% from Texas and rest of them from other 13 cities.
+ 4) In US, 39% from Texas and rest of them from other 13 cities.
- e) 59% are Working professionals and the rest are School students, Graduates and others.
+ 5) 59% are Working professionals and the rest are School students, Graduates and others.

 [Internalnational Womens Day 2021_1.pdf]
 ![image](https://user-images.githubusercontent.com/82856462/116037175-11039d00-a6ab-11eb-86a6-7b4d3646e0ec.png)